 Not long ago it was possible for all those looking for a Samoyed could find one within 6 months?
 Sadly with the popularity of the breed, reputable breeders can no longer keep up with the new demands.
 With that brings scammers and more people breeding because of their popularity and the money to be made.
-Neither doing health checks on their dogs or screening on their new owners.
+Neither doing health checks on their dogs or the screening of their new owners.
 Remember it's about the money.
 Many have stole photos from reputable breeders webpages including here at Metak.
 They are learning how to sound like a reputable breeder by stealing wording from reputable websites.
 Buyer beware and do your homework before you make your purchase.

-The following are tips and research idea’s you can do to help you make informed decisions.
+The following are tips and research idea’s that can help you make informed decisions.

 1. Go to the “Samoyed Club of America’s” webpage to find a list of reputable breeders in your area.
 Hopefully they can help direct you in the right direction.
 For the most part, reputable breeders are members of the SCA.

 2. Ask for a 3 generation pedigree on the parents.
 No reputable breeder should refuse you a copy of the pedigree of a litter they are selling.
 When you receive it, go to the ‘Orthopedic Foundation of Animals” page and look up the Sire & Dams names to see if you can find their health clearances.
 Keep in mind they could use the pedigree of a reputable breeder and this may not be their actual pedigree.
 The least they will know you are informed.
 What is their reaction to your request?